vincentchu/sim_cache/README.markdown

 # SimCache - A tool for investigating cache performance given observed log data

-Modern websites often depend heavily on caching strategies to reduce load on their primary databases and to boost performance of slow-running or heavily-utilized portions of their site.
+Modern web applications depend heavily on caching strategies to reduce load on primary databases and to boost performance of slow-running or heavily-utilized features or queries.

-When evaluating different caching strategies (Memcache vs. Redis vs. something else), it is often important to understand the expected load that the cache will be expected to bear.
+When evaluating different caching strategies (e.g., Memcache vs. Redis vs. something else), it is often important to understand the expected load that the cache will be expected to bear.
 During this planning, several key questions must often be answered:

- * What read and write throughput is the cache required to sustain?
+ * What read and write throughput must the cache sustain?
  * How large should our cache be to deliver a given level of performance?
  * How will cache performance degrade with increased traffic?
+ * How long does it take to saturate the cache?
+ * What will be the steady-state performance of our cache?

 Answering such questions may help inform decisions about which caching strategy is appropriate, and how costly such a strategy would be.